 Meditation is powerful psychological tool, and research shows it has mental (and spiritual) health benefits.
 While the term is often associated with religions, primarily Buddhism (although Christianity has a strong tradition of “contemplation” that is a form of meditation), meditation doesn’t have to be religious or denominational at all.

-In fact, I wrote about one type of meditation called Open Focus in a previous post that many people use to relieve pain and increase creativity.
-Also, a type of meditation called “mindfulness” is a part of an evidence based therapy called Dialectical-Behavioral Therapy, often used in treating Borderline Personality disorder, drug and alcohol dependence, and other mental health disorders.
+I wrote about one type of meditation called Open Focus in a previous post that many people use to relieve pain and increase creativity.
+Also, a type of meditation called “mindfulness” has been studied extensively by modern psychologists and is utilized by people with no religious background at all.

 Since people from all walks of life are interested in the health benefits of meditation, including stress reduction and increasing relaxation, apps have popped up that aid in the process.
-After looking through various apps over the last few years, I think I have found my favorite: Insight Timer, which is available for both Android and IPhone.
+After looking through various apps over the last few years, I have found my favorite: Insight Timer, which is available for both Android and IPhone.

 I’ll start with my favorite aspect of Insight Timer, which makes it unique among the different meditation apps: the social component.
 You set up a basic profile, including a place for a brief bio, a photo, and a list of your recent meditation activities.
 You can control the privacy of your profile.
 The app also allows direct messages, adding friends, and joining groups based on locations and meditation interests.